 Although a PCC can have an numerous, their creation is subject to the authorisation of the Financial Services Commission (FSC) of Mauritius.

-What are the main features of a PCC?
+What are the main features of a Protected Cell Company?

 - A company in Mauritius may be incorporated as a PCC.